stkent/stkent.github.io/_posts/2020-02-04-listing-your-android-apps-actual-dependencies-in-2020.md

 ./gradlew :app:dependencies --configuration implementation
 {% endhighlight %}

-If you try this, you'll see output similar to:
+If you try this, you’ll see output similar to:

 {% highlight text %}
 implementation - Implementation only dependencies for 'main' sources. (n)